kishoor-nm/DermexaVision/README.md

 └── test/
 ```

-The dataset contains images from seven skin condition classes and is split into training, validation, and testing subsets for model development and evaluation.
+The dataset contains seven skin condition classes and is divided into training, validation, and testing sets to ensure proper model development and evaluation.

 ---

 # Dataset Availability

-The processed dataset is available on Kaggle:
+The processed dataset used in this project is publicly available on Kaggle.

-**DermexaVision Skin Condition Image Dataset**
+**Dataset Link**

 https://www.kaggle.com/datasets/kishoornm/dermexavision-skin-condition-image-dataset

 ---

-# Original Dataset Attribution
+# Original Dataset Credits

-This dataset was created by combining and reorganizing images from the following publicly available Kaggle datasets:
+The processed dataset was created by combining and reorganizing images from the following public Kaggle datasets:

 - Skin Diseases
   https://www.kaggle.com/datasets/ascanipek/skin-diseases